smit4k/EmuOnline-Website/README.md

 - You need to have a folder named ```bios``` that contains the console bios
 - You need to have a folder named ```roms``` that contain the roms to the games

-## Sample Documentation is in pokemoncrystal.html
+## Sample Documentation is in pokemoncrystal.html WILL FIX LATER

 ## games.json